Armaghan-Z/Armaghan_2025/navigation/about.md

 ## Image Gallery

-Here’s a small collection of some images that represent my life and interests:
+Here’s a small collection of some Images that represent my life and interests:

 <div class="gallery-container">
   <div class="gallery">